def-SpaceWar/ecs-game-template/README.md

 # TODO

-- Make every single thing cacheable and have a reset function and stuff
+- Collision events that update every collision frame.
-    - Focus solely on performance before getting to physics
+    - These would be able to be used by other systems.